grafana/opensearch-datasource/devenv/README.md

 1. Clone the repo
 2. Follow the instructions to generate self-signed certificates
 3. Run `docker-compose up` as in their instructions
+4. Navigate to the OpenSearch Dashboard at https://localhost:5601/ and ingest sample data, for example Web Logs
-4. Run Grafana locally with opensearch-datasource.
+5. Run Grafana locally with opensearch-datasource.
-5. On the configuration page:
+6. On the configuration page:
    - URL: https://localhost:9200
    - TLS Client Auth: toggle on
    - Skip TLS Verify: toggle on